CriusNyx/UnityLectures-Homework/Homework1.md

 }
 ```

-2. Create a public float called currentHealth and maxHealth.
+2. Create a public int called currentHealth and maxHealth.

 3. On Start set current health to max health